MagnivOrg/magniv-docs/docs/tutorials/github-scraper.md

 ---
 sidebar_position: 4
 title: 'GitHub Scraper'
-description: How to get GitHub Stargazers using Magniv
+description: Scraping GitHub Stargazers for Influencers using Magniv
 keywords: [github stargazers, magniv, get github emails tutorial, data science, magniv tutorial, github profiles email]
 ---

-# Scraping GitHub Stargazers using Magniv
+# Scraping GitHub Stargazers for Influencers using Magniv

+_To view this project live on Magniv click [here](https://dashboard.magniv.io/w/example-web-scraper/tasks)._

 In this tutorial, we will create a Magniv data application that retrieves the full GitHub profile of all stargazers on a given GitHub repository (despite API rate limits).

 ## Motivation

+We would like to find the top influencers who starred a given GitHub repo.
+To do this, we need to find the GitHub profile of every user who starred a repo and then retrieve their current follower count.
+This should regularly update and notify us when the top 10 influencers for a repo has changed.

 Scraping data can be a painful process.
 The amount of data that needs to be scraped makes this type of task almost impossible to run locally.
 Beyond that, scrapers can fail because many APIs are rate limited and and contain changing data.